vavr-io/vavr/CONTRIBUTING.md

 Some people have reported problems building Vavr on their platforms.
 You should be able to build Vavr with Java 8 or above, but on some platforms (operating systems or distributions), you might need to choose from a narrower range of versions of Java, Maven, and the Scala plugin for Maven.
 See [this issue](https://github.com/vavr-io/vavr/issues/2321) for details.

-## IDE

-We use recent IDE version to develop Vavr.
-IntelliJ IDEA is preferred over Eclipse.

-Using IntelliJ IDEA, the Community Edition works out-of-the-box.
-The idea-settings.jar can be found in the repo.

-The IDEA settings include:

-* Code Style
-* File templates
-* Inspection profiles

 ## Coding Conventions

 We follow _Rob Pike's 5 Rules of Programming_: